DUTFangXiang/ExtractFCNFeature/README.md

 This file is aim to teach you how to use the extarcted FCN features.

 For every image, you can use the DeepFeat32and6.m to extract the FCN features for every pixel or superpixel.

+Because of the zero-padding, we should remove some pixels aside the edges of the final extracted feature map.